learn-academy-2023-india/unit-4-assessment-SpanglerJM/interview-questions.md

 Research and define the following terms.

-1. Database migrations:
+1. Database migrations: migrating data from one source database to another using a migration service

-2. Model validations:
+2. Model validations: refers to making sure the model works and performs as expected. so just checking it...

-3. Params: smaller parameters? or parameters held within parameters?
+3. Params: smaller parameters? or parameters held within parameters? no, turns out it allows passing of a variable number of parameters into a method. fancy syntax that helps us specify parameters separated by commas or no parameter at all